Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 **Setting up a private network with target board and the host machine for Windows users:**

-* Ensure a direct connection between the windows host machine and the target board using an ethernet cable as shown in the :ref:`Board Setup` section.
+* Ensure a direct connection between the windows host machine and the target board using an ethernet cable as shown in the Hardware Setup section.

 * In windows, run command prompt as an admisntrator